fssolutions/ng2-combosearch/README.md

 ## Installation

- TypeDoc runs on angular 2 and is available as an NPM package.
+ Combosearch runs on angular 2 and is available as an NPM package.
 You can install ng2-combosearch in your project's directory as usual:

 ```bash